hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_d7bfbe27-6764-4914-9322-478cfc014c96-0_0.content.md

 <!--font:Roboto-->

-# Enhancing Workspaces with Neural Networks
+# Neural Networks for Workspaces

 Looking for a way to add some personality and visual interest to your workspace?
 Our neural network design is the perfect solution.
 Featuring a clean and simple graphic that highlights the intricacies of neural networks, this design is set against a background of complementary colors.